com-480-data-visualization/datavis-project-2022-lyl/readme.md

 3. In the next scene, there is an interactive chart that shows players and teams with the highest earnings in distinct games.
 4. In the final scene, a heat map of the world visualizes the average salary of esports players from different continents and countries.

-#### Motivation:
-Over the past few years, the eSports industry has been growing, the number of viewers watching these games has increased every year, eSports professional players and video game streaer have become a promising career.

-However, people usually do not have an intuitive understanding of the income of e-sports practitioners.
-We hope to find out what the most popular games are currently through some data exploration and analysis, and display the income of players and teams interactively.
-We hope that our visualization could help the new gamers or pro gamers to decide which game to learn first or learn next based on popularity and which region is more promising based on the average salary.

-#### Target audiences
-* Teenagers who have talents in esports and want to be a professional player or vedio game streamer in the future.
-They need to search for the income of the top players in the field for the decision-making of their future career plan.
-For example, they want to know which gaming will let them earn more salary in the same genre.

-* Investigators and advertising sponsor who want to promote their product in the tournament or the live streaming like Twitch.
-The salary of the practitioners the amount of the sponsorship will give them a general information about the popularity of the different games and the budget they need.

 ### Exploratory Data Analysis